 California Penal Code § 1203 PC explains the eligibility and procedures for misdemeanor probation and felony probation.
-Probation permits defendants convicted of a crime to serve all or some of their sentence out of custody as long as they adhere to various conditions.
-But violating probation will likely cause the probationer to be remanded to jail or prison.
+Probation permits you to serve all or some of your sentence out of custody as long as you adhere to various conditions.
+However, violating probation will likely cause you to be remanded to jail or prison.

 1203 PC. (a) As used in this code, “probation” means the suspension of the imposition or execution of a sentence and the order of conditional and revocable release in the community under the supervision of a probation officer.
 As used in this code, “conditional sentence” means the suspension of the imposition or execution of a sentence and the order of revocable release in the community subject to conditions established by the court without the supervision of a probation officer.
 It is the intent of the Legislature that both conditional sentence and probation are authorized whenever probation is authorized in any code as a sentencing option for infractions or misdemeanors.

 (b)(1) Except as provided in subdivision (j), if a person is convicted of a felony and is eligible for probation, before judgment is pronounced, the court shall immediately refer the matter to a probation officer to investigate and report to the court, at a specified time, upon the circumstances surrounding the crime and the prior history and record of the person, which may be considered either in aggravation or mitigation of the punishment.

 (2)(A) The probation officer shall immediately investigate and make a written report to the court containing findings and recommendations, including recommendations as to the granting or denying of probation and the conditions of probation, if granted.